task-proxemics/XLeRobot/3Dprint.md

 ## ⏫ Extra Parts for XLeRobot ⏫

-If you already have 2 SO100 Arms and 1 Lekiwi base, you'll only need these additional parts
+If you already have 2 SO100 Arms and 1 Lekiwi base, you'll only need these additional parts for the 0.0.1 version of hardware

 (but also check the _Build From Scratch_ section below since the list is not 100% the same)

-## Extra parts

-If you already have Lekiwi and SO100 arm

-The additional parts needed for the first version hardware are only:

-1. arm base
+### Arm base

-The base is designed to rotate 15 degrees outward, expanding the workspace area on the sides while ensuring normal collaboration between the two arms.
+- The base is designed to rotate 15 degrees outward, expanding the workspace area on the sides while ensuring normal collaboration between the two arms.

-To reduce material waste, the current design is hollow in the middle, and you can place an unused Tuzhu filament spool inside to provide stable structural support.
+- To reduce filament waste, the current design is hollow in the middle, and you can reused a Bambulab filament Cardboard Spool and put it inside to provide stable structural support.

 1. lekiwi base supporter